-- Stockingford Nursery School is constructed to legal standards for equal opportunities and access. - Big Nursery and Little Nursery have a changing area and there is disabled access toilet in the Library. - · There is a lift access to the first floor - Specialist training is undertaken by staff as integral professional development e.g. Makaton signing.
-Further, specific training is commissioned according to need. - Specialist equipment will be sourced to be borrowed, purchased or hired as the need arises and wherever possible e.g. Braille books, 'portapotty' etc. - Nursery staff receive First Aid training and there are at least 6 designated Paediatric First Aiders in the building at any time. - Stockingford Nursery School is recognised by the Warwickshire Inclusion kitemarking scheme which is reviewed regularly. - The Nursery School holds Makaton accredited status
+- Stockingford Nursery School is constructed to legal standards for equal opportunities and access. - Big Nursery and Little Nursery have a changing area and there is a disabled access toilet in the Library within our building. - There is a lift access to the first floor - Specialist training is undertaken by staff as integral professional development e.g. Makaton signing.
+Further, specific training is commissioned according to need. - Specialist equipment will be sourced to be borrowed, purchased or hired as the need arises and wherever possible e.g. Braille books, specialist chairs etc. - Nursery staff receive First Aid training and there are at least 6 designated Paediatric First Aiders in the building at any time. - Stockingford Nursery School is recognised by the Warwickshire Inclusion kitemarking scheme which is reviewed annually. - The Nursery School holds Makaton accredited status